Skip to content

 A "No Trespassing" sign is often not enough

 Courts generally expect affirmative physical measures — secure fencing, locked gates, covered excavations and trenches, secured ladders and equipment, drained standing water — not just signage.
 If a child is injured on an unsecured site, you can be held liable even though they were trespassing, and the resulting claim can exceed any theft loss you'll ever suffer.
-The exact standard varies by state, but the takeaway is universal: physically securing the site protects you legally, not just financially.
 Access control also keeps out adult trespassers and squatters, whose injuries and illegal activity create their own liability.

 Coverage options: static guard, mobile patrol, and remote video